JeevanandanRamasamy/Life-Expectancy-Prediction/README.md

 # Life Expectancy Prediction

-This project focuses on building a series of regression models to predict life expectancy using various socio-economic and health-related variables.
-The models include both continuous and discrete predictors, with transformations applied where necessary, to account for skewness or non-linearity in the data.
-Below is a step-by-step guide to the process, including data exploration, model development, and evaluation.
+This project develops a series of regression models to predict the average life expectancy of countries in 2009, using socio-economic and health-related variables.
+It incorporates both continuous and discrete predictors, applying transformations as needed to address skewness and non-linearity in the data.
+The following guide outlines the process, from data exploration to model development and evaluation.

 ## Dataset Variables